 Add dry hop #4 and hold 3-4 days.
 No need to remove previous dry hops first.
 Gently swirl 2-3 times/day.

 Remove all dry hops.
 Package as you would normally.
 I keg and carbonate on the low side (around 2 to 2.2 volumes of C02) to minimize carbonic bite and let the hop/malt flavours come through.

 When multiple dry hopping is called for such as in this recipe, I use a stainless steel dry hopper for kegs with a removable top that makes it easy to add new hops.
 Tie a piece of unflavoured/unwaxed dental floss to the dry hopper lid to make it easy to remove.
 The floss is thin enough that it doesn't impede the seal between the keg and keg lid.

 Once fermentation has completed, in order to prevent oxidation and maximize the hop flavours and aromas, it's very important to minimize oxygen contact with the beer.
 This means that when racking to a new vessel, always purge the vessel first with CO2.
 As well, whenever opening a fermenter or keg lid to add dry hops, always make sure to fill the head space with a squirt of CO2.
 You're going to be opening/closing the fermenter(s) and keg(s) multiple times so minimizing oxidation is critical.

-Drinking: Amber Ale, Firestone Walker Double Jack, Electric Pale Ale, Russian Imperial Stout, Kolsch, Belgian Wit, Irish Stout, Cream Ale
+Drinking: Amber Ale, Firestone Walker Double Jack, Electric Pale Ale, Irish Red Ale, Kolsch, Belgian Wit, Irish Stout, Cream Ale

 Link Posted: Tue Nov 11, 2014 10:17 pm Post subject: